thefredo1000/casino-poker-advance/README.md

 This game is made because I'm currently (as of July 23 2023) looking for a job and while I'm unemployed I want to do the things I wanted to do when I was in High School.

+## Building
+You will need DEVKITPRO, DEVKITARM and Butano game engine.

 ### Command to build the game
 ```make -j10```